Funkier Than a Mosquito's Tweeter (song): Nina Simone version

-Nina Simone recorded a rendition of "Funkier Than a Mosquito's Tweeter" at New York's Philharmonic Hall in July 1973.
+Nina Simone began performing a rendition of "Funkier Than a Mosquito's Tweeter" in 1971.
+She recorded her performance at New York's Philharmonic Hall in July 1973.
 It was released on her 1974 live album, It Is Finished, on RCA Records.
 Her version differs greatly from the original, using "special rhythmic effects on a variety of African and Eastern instruments."
 Simone's rendition has since become a classic and the best known version of the song.
 It is regarded as one of her best vocal performances.
 "Her voice cracks with exasperation, alluding that the predator she sings about might well be the good ol' US of A," observed Julianne Escobedo Shepherd for Pitchfork.
 Alex Deley at DJ D-Mac & Associates wrote, "Simone manages to transform the song into something even greater than the original, really digging deep and pulling out the righteous, accusatory essence of the song."
 A remixed version was released on the 2006 compilation album Remixed & Reimagined.